j-d-b/tas-server/README.md

 ## Contributing
 I don't have an official contribution guide, but welcome pull requests and any form of comments (submit an issue!); if you're interested in contributing, please get in touch.

-## Todo
-There are a still few areas that need attention.

-- [ ] Configure CORS
-- [x] Switch from Mailgun to client's SMTP server
-- [x] Swith to MSSQL (per client request)

 ---